somiya-namdeo/Forge/README.md

 To run the test suite:

-\\\ash
+`ash
 pytest tests/
-\\\
+`

 ## Deployment

 The application utilizes a decoupled deployment architecture:

-\\\mermaid
+`mermaid
 flowchart LR
     User([User]) --> Vercel[Frontend - Vercel]
     Vercel --> Render[Backend - Render]
     Render --> HF[Hugging Face API]
     Render --> OAI[OpenAI API]
-\\\
+`

 - **Frontend**: Deployed on Vercel as a static SPA.
-Requires \VITE_API_URL\ pointing to the backend.
+Requires VITE_API_URL pointing to the backend.
 - **Backend**: Deployed on Render as a Python Web Service.
-Requires \OPENAI_API_KEY\ and \HUGGINGFACEHUB_API_TOKEN\ configured in the Render dashboard.
+Requires OPENAI_API_KEY and HUGGINGFACEHUB_API_TOKEN configured in the Render dashboard.
 - **Data**: Qdrant runs locally within the Render instance utilizing local disk persistence.

 ## Engineering Design Decisions

-- **Semantic Retrieval over Hardcoding**: Instead of hardcoding model limits in \if/else\ statements, Forge dynamically queries Qdrant.
-This allows the knowledge base to be updated without altering application logic.
+- **Semantic Retrieval over Hardcoding**: Instead of hardcoding model limits in standard conditional statements, Forge dynamically queries Qdrant.
+This allows the knowledge base to be updated rapidly without altering application logic.
-- **Schema-less Vector Storage**: Avoiding a relational database simplifies deployment and allows unstructured documentation to be seamlessly embedded and retrieved alongside structured limits.
+- **Schema-less Vector Storage**: By avoiding a relational database, Forge streamlines deployment and allows unstructured documentation to be seamlessly embedded alongside structured capability limits.
-- **Remote Embedding Inference**: Offloading the \BAAI/bge-base-en-v1.5\ workload to Hugging Face prevents the FastAPI server from crashing under memory pressure on lightweight cloud instances.
+- **Remote Embedding Inference**: Forge offloads the BAAI/bge-base-en-v1.5 workload to Hugging Face rather than running local PyTorch SentenceTransformer binaries.
+This architectural decision significantly reduces CPU and RAM usage, enabling the backend to run reliably on resource-constrained platforms (like the Render free tier).
 - **Separation of Analysis and Scoring**: The LLM is only used to parse requirements into structured schemas.
 The actual technology selection is handled by a deterministic mathematical scoring engine.
-This prevents LLM hallucinations from recommending incompatible architectures.
+This rigidly prevents LLM hallucinations from recommending incompatible architectures.

 ## Limitations

 - **Knowledge Freshness**: The accuracy of recommendations is strictly bound to the freshness of the Qdrant knowledge base.
-If new models (e.g., Llama 4) are released, the database must be manually updated.
+If new models are released, the database must be manually updated.
 - **External API Dependency**: The system relies heavily on the availability of the Hugging Face Inference API and OpenAI APIs.
 Network degradation heavily impacts recommendation latency.
-- **Domain Coverage**: Currently limited to standard RAG architectures, missing deep coverage for multi-agent systems or edge-deployment specific technologies.
+- **Domain Coverage**: Currently limited to standard RAG architectures, missing deep coverage for multi-agent systems or edge-deployment specific constraints.

 ## Future Improvements

-- **Automated Knowledge Refresh**: Implementing cron jobs to automatically scrape and embed new model specifications from Hugging Face Model Hub.
+- **Automated Knowledge Refresh**: Implementing pipelines to automatically scrape and embed new model specifications from the Hugging Face Model Hub.
-- **Expanded Inference Providers**: Adding fallback logic to Anthropic or Groq if OpenAI is rate-limited.
+- **Expanded Inference Providers**: Adding fallback logic to Anthropic or Groq if primary APIs are rate-limited.
-- **Cost Estimation**: Providing estimated monthly infrastructure costs based on the recommended architecture and projected scale.
+- **Cost Estimation**: Providing estimated monthly infrastructure costs based on the recommended architecture and projected request scale.
 - **Expanded Evaluation Coverage**: Adding multi-turn context evaluations and retrieval precision metrics.

 ## License